-I was on BBC Radio Oxford today along with Occupational Psychologist Hayley Lewis.
+I was on BBC Radio Oxford today along with Occupational Psychologist Dr Hayley Lewis.
 Kat Orman, the presenter asked:

 Do you plan to stop working when you reach retirement, or will you carry on?